tercen/nonlinear_regression_operator/README.md

 The `nonlinear_regression` operator fits a non linear function to observed data.

-Model available are:
+Different models are available:
-- the `Three-parameter log-logistic` ( also know as the 3PL nonlinear regression model)
+- the `Three-parameter log-logistic` (also know as the 3PL nonlinear regression model)
+- the `Four-parameter log-logistic`
 - the `Michaelis-Menten` often used in enzyme kinetics

 ##### Usage